ghulsure/springboot-app-skeleton/README.md

 **Configuration**
 The application can be configured using the application.properties file located in the src/main/resources directory.
 Here you can set various properties such as the server port, database connection details, etc.

+**Git Commands**

+Pulling Changes

+To pull the latest changes from the remote repository, use the following command:

+    git pull origin dev

+Adding Files

+To add files to the staging area, use the following command:

+    git add <file-name>

+To add all changes, use:

+    git add .

+Committing Files

+To commit the staged changes, use the following command:

+    git commit -m "Your commit message"

+Pushing Changes

+To push your committed changes to the remote repository, use the following command:

+    git push origin <local branch>

+Merging Changes

+To merge changes from another branch into your current branch, use the following command:

+    git merge <branch-name>

+Resolving Conflicts

+If there are conflicts during a merge, Git will mark the conflicted areas in the files.
+Open the conflicted files and resolve the conflicts manually.
+After resolving the conflicts, add the resolved files to the staging area:

+    git add <resolved-file>

+Then commit the changes:

+    git commit -m "Resolved merge conflicts"

+Finally, push the resolved changes:

+    git push origin main

+Creating and Checking Out a New Branch

+To create a new branch from the dev branch and check it out, use the following commands:

+    git checkout dev
+    git pull origin dev
+    git checkout -b <new-branch-name>